Urban Infrastructure & Green Construction

 Study the economic, social, environmental, and technological aspects of sustainable transportation including: public transit planning, design, and operations; transportation planning and demand analysis; simulation and modelling of sustainable transportation systems; sustainable transportation safety; and sustainable land use systems.

-Develop technical bases for incorporating the triple-bottom-line sustainability principles, i.e. environmental protection, economic prosperity, and social well-being, to achieve sustainable urban development using interdisciplinary knowledge of the re-design, construction, operation, and maintenance of the built environment and its main resource streams.
+Develop technical bases for incorporating the triple-bottom-line sustainability principles, i.e. environmental protection, economic prosperity, and social well-being, to achieve sustainable urban development using interdisciplinary knowledge of the re-design, construction, operation, age-friendly communities, accessible infrastructure, and maintenance of the built environment and its main resource streams.

 Shahria Alam – Associate Professor